wright-group/WrightTools/docs/quickstart.rst

    'C:\\Users\\user\\Desktop\\IR_spec.dpt'

 Note that I renamed the file to "IR_spec.dpt" to make it easier to plug into my script.
-I find it easiest to do this in Notepad.
+I find it easiest to do this in Notepad (open in Notepad, then save as "all files" and name the file IR_spec.dpt")

-We now need to import the file and (importantly), define it as a variable / data object.
+We now need to import the file and (importantly) define it as a variable / data object.
 If the file is not imported as a data object, WrightTools will be confused.

 To do this, we can use an import data command.
 Fortunately, the data object for a Bruker Tensor 27 Infrared Spectrometer is already programmed into WrightTools, which eases the import process.